Cardinal Keith O'Brien 'right' to resign ahead of conclave

 The Vatican confirmed on Monday that the cardinal had stepped down from his post.

-The move leaves Britain unrepresented in the forthcoming conclave to elect a successor to Pope Benedict XVI.'Not helpful'
+The move leaves Britain unrepresented in the forthcoming conclave to elect a successor to Pope Benedict XVI.

 Speaking during a Newsnight Scotland debate John Haldane, Professor of Philosophy at the University of St Andrews and Vatican advisor said: "I think in the circumstances he [Cardinal O'Brien] has done the right thing.